matthughes404/AppModelv2-WebApp-OpenIDConnect-nodejs/README.md

 * Update `exports.destroySessionUrl` in config.js, if you want to use a different `post_logout_redirect_uri`.

-* Set `exports.useMongoDBSessionStore` in config.js to true, if you want to use use mongoDB or other [compatible session stores](https://github.com/expressjs/session#compatible-session-stores).
+* Set `exports.useRedisSessionStore` in config.js to true, if you want to use use redis or other [compatible session stores](https://github.com/expressjs/session#compatible-session-stores).
 The default session store in this sample is `express-session`.
 Note that the default session store is not suitable for production.

-* Update `exports.databaseUri`, if you want to use mongoDB session store and a different database URI.
+* Update `exports.databaseHost` and `exports.databasePort`, if you want to use redis session store.

-* Update `exports.mongoDBSessionMaxAge`.
-Here you can specify how long you want to keep a session in mongoDB.
+* Update `exports.redisSessionMaxAge`.
+Here you can specify how long you want to keep a session in redis.
 The unit is second(s).

 ## Build and run the application

-* Start mongoDB service.
-If you are using mongoDB session store in this app, you have to [install mongoDB](http://www.mongodb.org/) and start the service first.
+* Start redis service.
+If you are using redis session store in this app, you have to [install redis](https://redis.io/) and start the service first.
 If you are using the default session store, you can skip this step.

 * Run the app using the following command from your command line.